What is Bitcoin?

 Users are able to acquire Bitcoins in one of four ways:

-Today the reward is set at 12.5 Bitcoins, set to drop again in 2020.
+Today the reward is set at 6.25 Bitcoins.
 This represents a problem for Bitcoin miners, as hardware costs and substantial electricity bills are increasingly making mining unprofitable as the equations get increasingly complex.